MarlinFirmware/MarlinDocumentation/README.md

 ## Coding style

 The preferred format for new document contribution is Markdown language.
 With this format you must be careful, because small typos can cause Jekyll to reject the page.
-Your local auto-building Jekyll server will tell you where your errors are.
+If you've installed Jekyll as described below, your local auto-building Jekyll server will tell you where your errors are.

 ## Editorial style